 Other books by John Cammack include: Communicating Financial Management with Non-finance People: A Manual for International Development Workers, Basic Accounting for Community Organizations and Small Groups: A Practical Guide, and Building Financial Management Capacity for NGOs and Community Organizations : A Practical Guide, all published by Practical Action Publishing.

 7. Training examples in specific countries (Bangladesh; Cambodia; Ethiopia;

 10. Toolkits (Introductory activities; Energizing activities; Concluding activities)

 11. Published and online resources

-‘In any society, culture and money have complicated relationships, norm and standards.
-The practical and elegant way in which John Cammack connects the two when building human and organizational capacity is a testament to both his wide experience and contextual sensitivity.
+‘In any society, culture and money have complicated relationships, norms and standards.
+The practical and elegant way in which John Cammack connects these when building human and organisational capacity is a testament to both his wide experience and contextual sensitivity.
 Readers will gain more than they might expect from spending time absorbing and applying what these pages have to offer.’

 Professor Alan Fowler, the Wits Business School, and co-founder of INTRAC